Robbing The Link Vault orange

 To increase the chances of success, you need to pitch good ideas for posts.
 Take some time to consider the type of post that would benefit the siteā€™s audience.

-The main reason Wisepopsā€™ link building strategy was successful is that the team performed manual outreach that was specific to the type of post they pitched.
+The main reason Wisepopsā€™ link-building strategy was successful is that the team performed manual outreach that was specific to the type of post they pitched.

 Being specific is essential if you want to get guest posts accepted on high-quality websites.